 Zinc

-Zinc contains the three following functions: catalytic, structural, and regulatory.
-Zinc is a cofactor in enzymes and in turn is involved in carbohydrate and protein metabolism, cell replication, and wound healing.
-Excessively providing supplements of zinc can affect the absorption of other dietary minerals.
-For this reason, never give pets a zinc supplement unless under the direction of the veterinarian or nutritionist.ย
+Zinc encompasses the three following functions: catalytic, structural, and regulatory.
+Zinc is a cofactor in enzymes and is therefore involved in carbohydrate and protein metabolism, cell replication, and wound healing.
+Excessive levels of zinc can impact the absorption of other dietary minerals.
+For this reason caution is encouraged when giving zinc supplements.
+Consult a veterinarian or nutritionist when in doubt.Β

 Recommended Allowance (RA) of zinc per 1000kcal: